arkhn/fhir-river/README.md

 ## FHIR Extractor

-The `fhir_extractor` includes a Kafka consumer and a Kafka producer
+The `extractor` includes a Kafka consumer and a Kafka producer

 The Extractor works as follows: